Skip to content ↓

 Wednesday - Key Stage Collective Worship - led by St Margaret's Church

-Thursday - Class or Year Group Collective Worship - we use this time to explore and reflect upon a current affairs issue using the resource Picture News.
+Thursday - Class or Year Group Collective Worship - we use this time to explore and reflect upon a current affairs issue using the resource Picture News for Church of England Schools.

 Friday - Whole School Collective Worship - a celebration and time of thanksgiving.